 2. Carbon Body Kit

 Carbon is a modern composite material, a member of the extensive family of carbon fiber reinforced plastics.
 The technology of manufacturing carbon plastics is characterized by the use of carbon elements as a filler, which is glued together with resins.
-Carbon has the best weight-to-strength ratio, which has led to its widespread use in the design of racing cars, including Formula 1.
+Carbon has the best weight-to-strength ratio, which has led to its widespread use in the design of carbon e bike and racing cars, including Formula 1.

 3. Polyurethane Body Kit